 Niagara Parks: Niagara Parks is offering full accessibility on most attractions.
-A 10% discount for guests with disability is offered to limited accessibility areas such as White Water Walk and Journey Behind the Falls.
-The discount cannot be combined with other promotions.
-Special parking privileges are also given to guests with an Accessible Parking Permit receive special parking privileges.
+Areas with limited accessibility such as White Water Walk and Journey Behind the Falls have a 10% PWD discount.
+Guests with an Accessible Parking Permit receive special parking privileges.
 Restrictions apply (source).

-Ontario Science Centre: The Ontario Science Centre offers free admission to support persons of guests with disability who have a valid Access 2 Entertainment Card or Easter Seals Disability Travel Card.
+Ontario Science Centre: The Ontario Science Centre offers free admission to support Canadian persons with disabilities.
+Bring a valid Access 2 Entertainment Card or Easter Seals Disability Travel Card.
 Large print guides, listening devices, and wheelchairs are available for use on-site.
 Service animals are allowed inside (source).

 Ripley’s Aquarium of Canada: Ripley’s Aquarium of Canada offers free entrance to the support person of guests with disability who are Access 2 members.
 Free parking and wheelchair rentals are also provided, and support animals are allowed inside the premises (source).

 Royal Ontario Museum: PWDs can request for a support person at Royal Ontario Museum or present their Access 2 Entertainment Card to receive free admission for their accompanying personal assistant.
 Assistive devices and wheelchair rentals are available for free and support animals are allowed in public spaces (source).

 Toronto Zoo: The Toronto Zoo offers a discount package for guests with disability.
 Members of the Access 2 program can show their card at the ticket booth to get a 50% discount for themselves and free admission for their support person MagnusCards app users can also access special card decks when visiting the zoo (source).

 Vancouver Aquarium: Canadian persons with disabilities can request for a 50% admission discount at Vancounver Aquarium.
 Guests accompanied by a support person will pay the full entrance fee but their attendant will receive free admission.
 Access 2 Entertainment Cards are accepted and assistive devices are available for rent (source).